How To Add Currency Conversion In WordPress

 (above image sourced from Currencyr plugin site)

 Congratulations!
-Now you know how to easily add currency conversion to your WordPress site.
+Now you can go and easily add a currency converter to your WordPress web site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: